tomalrussell/nismod_teaching_kit/docs/lecture_19/Lecture_19.3.md

----
-title: Mini-Lecture 19.3 -- National infrastructure planning units
+# Mini-Lecture 19.3 -- National infrastructure planning units

-keywords:

--   National infrastructure planning units (NIPUs)

--   National Infrastructure Commission

--   Case studies

-authors:

--   Nicholas Chow

----

 This mini-lecture introduces the ideas of national infrastructure planning units and how they support better decision-making in